Fujihita/chatbot-aiko/README.md

 Change responses, add new lines and turn on/off services in ```aiko-botcore.js``` (Responses via Bot Framework and LUIS) and ```native-services.js``` (Local services in javascript).

-By default, Aiko only responds to "ping" and messages with "Aiko" cue (case-insensitive) at the start or end of message.
+By default, Aiko only responds to "ping" and messages with "@Aiko" cue (case-insensitive) at the start or end of message.
 She's configured to send a response back to the originating channel via a multiplexer-demultiplexer mechanism.
 All channels are tracked by Bot Framework Direct Line API's conversationId value.
 Aiko supports multi-channel bot service for Discord but she requires a ping to register the channel into her channel map.

 A list of available native commands are:
 * ping: reply with a "pong"
-* Aiko, says "something": echo service
+* @Aiko, says "something": echo service
-* Aiko, rolls 3d69: Dice roller, support d20 and 1d20 formatting.
+* @Aiko, rolls 3d69: Dice roller, support d20 and 1d20 formatting.
-* Aiko, play a new role: start Kantai Collection's "Guess a ship girl game".
+* @Aiko, play a new role: start Kantai Collection's "Guess a ship girl game".
 * /me pokes Aiko: poke Aiko to hear a random voice line from the girl she's roleplaying as.
-* Aiko, show your role: reveal her hidden role.
+* @Aiko, show your role: reveal her hidden role.
+* @Aiko, AS 2-5: air power reference service for Kantai Collection maps.

 Some online services that support natural language commands are:
 * Kick: a simple message with the name of the target user.
 It can be configured into an actual action with elevated permission.